-1.16 -DUTIES OF BOARD DISBURSING OFFICER (cont.)
+1.16 - DUTIES OF BOARD DISBURSING OFFICER (cont.)

-- 2. The sale of food, except that which is sold in the lunchroom; - 3.
+- 1. The sale of tickets to athletic contests or other school-sponsored activities; - 2.
+The sale of food, except that which is sold in the lunchroom; - 3.
 The sale of soft drinks, school supplies, and books; and - 4.
 Fees charged by clubs and organizations.